garyhan77/BinarySearchTree-in-C/README.md

 # BinarySearchTree-in-C
-This is a Binary Search Tree implemented using the programming lanaguage C
+This is a Binary Search Tree implemented using the programming language use the makefile to run the program